Frequently asked questions

 Q: Will my financial aid package change after my first year?

 A: Reed is committed to being affordable and meeting the full demonstrated financial need of students for all four years of attendance.
 In most cases, we will attempt to keep aid awards as constant as possible in subsequent years.
 However, as significant changes in a family’s finances occur (both positive and negative) an aid award may also change to reflect those circumstances.
 Students can also expect their loan amounts to increase in subsequent years along with our cost increase.
 In most cases, student loans will increase by about $1,000 in each subsequent year.

 Q: What happens if my parents’ financial situation changes in the middle of the year?

-A: If there is a significant change in your family’s financial situation, you may submit a request for a review of your new financial situation.
-The request must be in writing and should explain what changes have occurred.
-The request should contain specific changes (dollar amounts, dates, etc.) along with documentation to verify the request.
-Contact the Financial Aid Office for information.
+A: If there is a significant change in your family’s financial situation, you may submit a request for reconsideration of your new financial situation.
+The request must include a written explanation of specific changes that have occurred (dollar amounts, dates, etc.) along with documentation to verify the request.
+Contact the Financial Aid Office for further information.

 Q: If I don’t qualify for need-based aid what other aid is available?

-A: Even if you do not qualify for need-based aid the following may be available to help with financing Reed: Direct Stafford Unsubsidized Loan, Direct Parent Loans for Undergraduate Students (PLUS Loans), and various alternative loans.
-For information regarding other loans options, visit Financing Options.
+A: Even if you do not qualify for need-based aid, the following may be available to help with financing Reed: Direct Stafford Unsubsidized Loan, Direct Parent Loans for Undergraduate Students (PLUS Loans), and various alternative loans.
+For more information visit our Financing Options and Loan Information pages.